-Building a social model of health, based around places and outcomes for people that put people in control, NHS Property Services employees will begin volunteering on Groundwork UK transformational projects in September 2018, and will continue throughout the year.
+Building a social model of health, based around places and outcomes for people that put people in control, NHS Property Services employees began volunteering on Groundwork UK transformational projects in September 2018.

 Discussing the ideas of ‘Heath Creation’, Graham Duxbury, CEO of Groundwork said:

 “We know from our experience that, with the right support and encouragement, communities can play an active role in creating healthier neighbourhoods and providing a stronger support network for those who are vulnerable.